Surfer12/sonic_toolkit_first_gen/docs/### 🎯 Response to Publication Framework.md

 **Conclusion**: Enhancements significantly expand the toolkit’s scope and impact.

 #### 7. Interpretability, Opacity, and Latency
 **Reasoning**: The HB model with multiplicative penalties is interpretable, mapping visual elements (e.g., ECG-like peaks/dips) to phrases clearly.
-LSTM’s gate structures are moderately interpretable, but variational components are opaque.
+LSTM's gate structures are moderately interpretable, but variational components are opaque.
 Latency is low for HB inference, higher for LSTM due to training demands.
-Optimization (e.g., MCMC efficiency) mitigates latency.
+Optimization (e.g., algorithm efficiency) mitigates latency.
 **Chain-of-thought**: Physical analogies (peaks as ups, dips as downs) aid interpretability; neural complexity increases opacity and latency.
 **Confidence**: High (0.90), based on clear trade-offs and toolkit compatibility.
 **Conclusion**: Balances interpretability with computational demands; multiplicative HB is optimal.